 Cumulus Linux 3.4+ implements an HTTP application programing interface to OpenStack ML2 driver and NCLU.
 Rather than accessing a Cumulus Linux host with SSH, you can interact with a server with a HTTP client, such as cURL, HTTPie or a web browser.

 The HTTP API service is enabled by default on chassis hardware only.
 However, the associated server is configured to only listen to traffic originating from within the chassis.

 The service is not enabled by default on non-chassis hardware.

-If upgrading from a version of Cumulus Linux before v3.4.0 the supporting software for the API may not be installed.
+If you are upgrading from a version of Cumulus Linux earlier than 3.4.0, the supporting software for the API may not be installed.
 Install the required software with the following command.

 To enable the HTTP API service, run the following